nyinyithann/nyinyithan.com/_posts/2022-9-10-nvim-setup-ocaml.md

 packer.startup(function(use)
     -- packer can manage itself!
     use "wbthomason/packer.nvim"

     -- nvim-tree file explorer
     use {
         "kyazdani42/nvim-tree.lua",
         requires = { "kyazdani42/nvim-web-devicons" }
     }

+    -- lsp config
+    use { "neovim/nvim-lspconfig", tag = "v0.1.3" }

+    -- colorscheme
+    use { "catppuccin/nvim", as = "catppuccin" }

+    -- autocompletion
+    use "hrsh7th/nvim-cmp"
+    use "hrsh7th/cmp-nvim-lsp"
+    use "hrsh7th/cmp-buffer"
+    use "saadparwaiz1/cmp_luasnip"

+    -- snippet
+    use "L3MON4D3/LuaSnip"

+    -- symbol
+    use "simrat39/symbols-outline.nvim"

     -- statusbar
     use {
         "nvim-lualine/lualine.nvim",
         requires = { "kyazdani42/nvim-web-devicons", opt = true }
     }

     -- bufferline
     use { "akinsho/nvim-bufferline.lua", tag = "v2.7.0" }
-    -- colorscheme
-    use { "catppuccin/nvim", as = "catppuccin" }
-    -- lsp config
-    use { "neovim/nvim-lspconfig", tag = "v0.1.3" }

     -- treesitter
     use {
         "nvim-treesitter/nvim-treesitter",
         run = function() require("nvim-treesitter.install").update({ with_sync = true }) end,
     }
-    -- autocompletion
-    use "hrsh7th/nvim-cmp"
-    use "hrsh7th/cmp-nvim-lsp"
-    use "hrsh7th/cmp-buffer"
-    use "hrsh7th/cmp-nvim-lsp-signature-help"
-    use "hrsh7th/cmp-path"
-    use "hrsh7th/cmp-nvim-lua"
-    use "saadparwaiz1/cmp_luasnip"
-    use "rafamadriz/friendly-snippets"
-    -- snippet
-    use "L3MON4D3/LuaSnip"
-    -- symbol
-    use "simrat39/symbols-outline.nvim"

     -- indentation guides
     use "lukas-reineke/indent-blankline.nvim"
-    -- terminal
-    use { "akinsho/toggleterm.nvim", tag = "v2.*" }

     -- Automatically run packer.clean() followed by packer.update() after cloning packer.nvim
     -- Put this at the end after all plugins if PACKER_BOOTSTRAP then